 We registered the initial public offering of our common stock, par value \$.001 per share, on a Registration Statement on Form S-1, as amended, (Registration No. 333-124197), which was declared effective on August 4, 2005.
-On August 10, 2005, we consummated an initial public offering of 4.6 million shares of our common stock at \$12.00 per share, which includes the underwriters' exercise of their over-allotment option, on August 9, 2005, to purchase 600,000 shares of our common stock of which 450,000 shares were sold by selling shareholders and 150,000 shares were sold by us.
+On August 10, 2005, we consummated an initial public offering of 4.6 million shares of our common stock at \$12.00 per share, which includes the underwriters' exercise of their over-allotment option, on August 9, 2005, to purchase 600,000 shares of our common stock, of which 450,000 shares were sold by selling shareholders and 150,000 shares were sold by us.
 We did not receive any proceeds from the sale of the 450,000 shares of common stock that were sold by selling shareholders.
-Proceeds from the offering after deducting underwriting discounts and commissions of approximately \$3.5 million, but before expenses were approximately \$46.3 million.
-Expenses are estimated to be approximately \$3.25 million, which includes Blue Sky fees and expenses of \$20,000, among other expenses.
-The managing underwriters of the offering were UBS Securities LLC, Piper Jaffray & Co., Thomas Weisel Partners LLC, and A.G.
-Edwards & Sons, Inc. As a result of closing on August 10, 2005, no proceeds were used during the period ending June 30, 2005.
-From the time of receipt on August 10, 2005 through the date of this report, we have applied \$6.5 million of the net proceeds from the offering toward the acquisition of Enable Medical Corporation and \$375,000 toward our obligations under a development and license agreement.
-We plan to apply the remaining net proceeds from the offering toward our obligations under an Ohio grant program in which we anticipate participating, repayment of amounts outstanding under our credit facility, remaining obligations under a development and license agreement and other general corporate purposes.
+Proceeds to us from the offering after deducting underwriting discounts, commissions and offering expenses, were approximately \$43.2 million.

+During the quarter ended September 30, 2005, we spent \$6.4 million of the proceeds from the offering toward the acquisition of Enable Medical Corporation, approximately \$375,000 toward our obligations under a development and license agreement, approximately \$2.6 million on research and development activities related to product development, clinical trials and regulatory approvals and approximately \$6.3 million on selling, general and administrative purposes.
+Pending use of the remaining net proceeds of the offering, we intend to invest such proceeds in a variety of capital preservation investments, including short-term, investment-grade, interest-bearing instruments.